Villu (film): Reception

 This film was released on 12 January 2009, on the same day as Vijay's 2007 film Pokkiri which was also directed by Prabhu Deva.
 It received negative reviews from fans and critics.
 Behindwoods.com gave 1.5 on 5 and said "With tacky production values, shabby cinematography and amateurish direction Villu comes across as a more than two-hour long." while another website stated "On the whole, Vijay's Villu is an action-packed mass masala film for his ardent fans but with loose ends."
 Rediff reviewed the film "Leave your brains behind and prepare to enjoy the adventures of a Tamil James Bond." and rated 2.5/5.
 Ananda Vikatan rated the film 37 out of 100.
 Dinamalar wrote "Director Prabhu Deva, despite having such a thousand facilities, has messed up without giving a hit as much as Pokkiri.
 It is unfortunate that the bow that should be flown has become a slightly pushed model car".
 Kumudham praised the humour and music but panned the character design of antagonists and concluded calling Villu as bow which does not have arrow to drop fruit.
-Times of India wrote " But while director Prabhu Deva has weilded the bow well enough, he appears to have forgotten the arrow, and the film misses the bull's eye".
+Times of India wrote " But while director Prabhu Deva has wielded the bow well enough, he appears to have forgotten the arrow, and the film misses the bull's eye".
 Upperstall wrote "This awful rip-off from the Hindi film Soldier (1998), itself not a very good film, leaves you speechless considering the cast, technical crew and the money spent.
 Director Prabhu Deva, while making Villu, said he was attempting to make a James Bond film in Tamil.
 Well, barring a couple of thrills, Villu has neither the humour, style or sophistication nor the bevy of beauties one associates with the Bond films.
 It is plain rotten".
 The Hindu wrote "With an excellent team to bolster the proceedings, Prabhu Deva could have had a surefire potboiler provided he had worked more on the screenplay.
 The enigmas that remain unsolved can be ignored, but the treatment that gets trying towards the end, cannot".
 Sify wrote "What works in its favour is the star cast, packaging and look of the film.
 It is the most stylish Vijay film ever made.
 Villu is technically slick and moves at a rapid pace.
 The director, however, is less concerned with the film's plot and the pre-climax portion lacks punch as the story goes limp."